redis-store/redis-actionpack/README.md

 A brief run-down of these options...

-- **servers** is an Array of Redis server URLs that we will attempt to find data from.<br>
+- **servers** is an Array of Redis server URLs that we will attempt to find data from.
-  The "session" at the end of the URL is used as the prefix of the key in the redis server.<br>
-  you can use another expression as below.
+  The "session" at the end of the URL is used as the prefix of the key in the redis server. you can use another expression as below.
   ```
   servers: [redis://localhost:6379/0, :namespace => 'session'],